 We offer a varied educational programme devoted to the culture and heritage of the Middle Ages and the 17th and 19th centuries.
 Students learn mainly by discovering things for themselves.
-Naturally, they also learn about the life of Count Floris V, for whom the castle was originally built.
-Another famous resident was the seventeenth-century writer P.C.
-Hooft, whose life and times are described in the Golden Age tour through the furnished rooms of Muiderslot museum.
+They also learn about the life on a castle in former times.
+And of the two main residents of the castle: Count Floris V, for whom the castle was originally built, and the seventeenth-century writer Pieter Cornelisz.
+Hooft.

 Muiderslot is open for school trips: